 Born as a meat dish in Renaissance France, the Ragù recipe traveled to the Neapolitan Bourbon court and then spread throughout Italy.
-Those were times when Nobles led trends in fashion, costumes and even gastronomic art.
+Those were times when nobles led trends in fashion, costumes and even cuisine.

 But where does Ragù come from and where do its two most famous versions (the Neapolitan one and the Bolognese one) come from?

-It is common practice to trace the origin of the term Ragù to the French equivalent “ragout“, a term with which were defined stews of meat and vegetables cooked over low heat for a long time.
+It is thought that the origin of the term Ragù is linked to the French equivalent “ragout“, a term used to define stews of meat and vegetables cooked over low heat for a long time.

 The ancestor of what we now know as Ragù was in-fact a preparation of the French medieval popular tradition of the XII-XIV, which consisted of pieces of meat, vegetables or even fish stewed slowly.
-It could have been both a rich and a poor dish, depending on the cuts of meat, spices, and garnishes that were used and, obviously, at that time it did not include the use of tomatoes.
+It could be either a rich or a poor dish, depending on the cuts of meat, spices, and garnishes that were used.
+Obviously, at that time it did not include the use of tomatoes.

-From France to Italy, this type of preparation spreads through the kitchens of the Neapolitan Bourbon court and those of the Vatican, but it was still a method of cooking meat with significant variations and ingredients, depending on the area of Italy.
+From France this preparation arrived to the kitchens of the Neapolitan Bourbon court and those of the Vatican, but it was still just a way of cooking meat with significant variations and ingredients, depending on the area of Italy.

-In 1773 Vincenzo Corrado in his book “Il Cuoco Galante” describes for the first time a dish it could be defined a kind of the first Ragù, but the ingredients were not yet defined (it could, in fact, provide for the use of vegetables, various meats, prawns or eggs) and the cooking still made in broth with vegetables and aromatic herbs.
+In 1773 Vincenzo Corrado in his book “Il Cuoco Galante” describes for the first time a dish that could be defined as the first Ragù, but the ingredients were not yet defined (it could, in fact, include vegetables, various meats, prawns or even eggs) and it was still being cooked in a broth with vegetables and aromatic herbs.

-But in the meantime, the recipe had become part of Italian gastronomy and spreads throughout the national territory finding changes and new ingredients such as the use of tomato, which appears for the first time in 1790 in the “Maccheorni alla Napolitana” recipe, contained within the cookbook “The modern Apicius” by Francesco Leonardi.
+However, in the meantime, the recipe had become part of the Italian cuisine and it spread throughout the national territory with new variations and new ingredients such as the use of tomato, which appears for the first time in 1790 in the “Maccheorni alla Napolitana” recipe, contained within the cookbook “The modern Apicius” by Francesco Leonardi.

-But the Ragù, even if famous, was still considered a meat dish in sauce, and this is how Puccini remembers him, who in his Bohème still mentions it with this meaning.
+Ragù, even if famous, was still considered a meat dish with sauce, and this is how Puccini remembers it in his Bohème.

-In the following years, versions of the same dish will alternate with or without the addition of tomato and only during the twentieth century with the spread of tomato sauce and pasta will this recipe take on the side dishes of the Ragù that we still appreciate today.
+In the following years, versions of the same dish with or without the addition of tomato would alternate.
+It wasn’t until the twentieth century, with the spread of tomato sauce and pasta, that this recipe became the Ragù that we still cook and love today.

 The Ragù Bolognese

-When in 1891 Pellegrino Artusi in his “Science in the kitchen and the art of eating well” describes the “Bolognese macaroni” he does not know that he is laying the foundations for one of the most famous culinary myths of Italian cuisine.
+When in 1891 Pellegrino Artusi in his “Science in the Kitchen and the Art of Eating Well” described the “Bolognese macaroni” he wasn’t aware of the fact that he was laying the foundations for one of the most famous recipes of the Italian cuisine.

-Tomato was not yet contemplated, but almost all the other ingredients were there: salted pork belly, veal flavored with celery, carrot, and onion, all cooked with meat broth.
+Tomato was not yet included, but almost all the other ingredients were there: salted pork belly, veal, celery, carrot, and onion, all cooked with meat broth.

-Artusi also suggests some additions to enrich this condiment: dried mushrooms, truffles, chicken livers and cream which, together with milk, will enjoy mixed fortunes within the Ragù up to the present day.
-A white ragù in which the tomato still has no place, but rich and tasty, as the Bolognese tradition wanted.
+Artusi also suggests some additions to enrich this sauce: dried mushrooms, truffles, chicken livers and cream.
+It is a white ragù, without tomate but rich and tasty, as the Bolognese tradition wanted.